Actress And Singer Doris Day, Hollywood's Girl Next Door, Dies At 97

 1 of 9

 Actress and singer Doris Day made nearly three dozen films and more than 600 recordings.
 At the height of her career, she topped both the billboard and the box office charts.
-Day died of pneumonia this morning, May 13, at the age of 97.
+Day died of pneumonia on Monday at the age of 97.

 Day remains one of the most successful female movie stars of all time.
 She embodied the "girl next door" even in her 40s, which is probably why her films with Rock Hudson were so successful.
 A scene from 1959's Pillow Talk shows a split screen with Day and Hudson in their separate bathtubs, only it looks like they're in the same one — with their feet touching.
 Kind of risqué for 1959.